 - How to use cPanel’s File Manager to upload and download files between your computer and your web server.

 We recommend doing a backup of your WordPress site (files and data) before modifying any files.
-If you don’t want to back up your files yourself, then hire a professional, or use WordPress backup plugins.
+If you don’t want to back up your data yourself, then consider hiring a professional service, or use a WordPress backup plugin.

-You can read about a WordPress backup plugin that we recommend using to perform automated WordPress site backups here:
+You can learn more about a WordPress backup plugin that we recommend using to perform automated WordPress site backups here: